 A potential change to the rules around driving in Europe could require all drivers to carry a Green Card (an international certificate of insurance).
-If you're not sure what they are or if you need one, take a look at our FAQs below
+If you're not sure what a Green Card is or if you need one, take a look at our FAQs below.

-That depends on the outcome of the Brexit vote.
-If no deal is reached, or a transitional period agreed, from the date the UK leaves the EU, drivers will need to provide a Green Card at European borders to prove they're insured.
+If the UK leaves the EU without a deal or without an agreement which lets the current arrangement continue, then drivers will need to provide a Green Card at European borders to prove they're insured.

 Yes.
-We, like all UK motor insurance providers, will continue to provide you the legal minimum motor insurance cover for travel to EEA countries as part of your current policy.
+Like all UK motor insurance providers, we'll continue to provide you with the legal minimum motor insurance cover for you to drive your vehicle within EEA countries.

-So, if you're a UK motorist, you won't need to purchase additional third-party motor insurance policy cover.
-Many of our customers will actually have a similar level of cover abroad as they get in the UK.
-For details of your cover, check your policy booklet.
+So, if you're a UK motorist, you won't need to buy additional third-party motor insurance policy cover.
+As many of our policies come with a similar level of cover abroad as in the UK, we recommend you check your level of cover which is also in your policy booklet.

 Potentially yes.
-You may need an international driving permit (IDP) in addition to your UK driving licence to drive in EU and EEA countries if there's a no deal Brexit.
+You may need an international driving permit (IDP) in addition to your UK driving licence to drive in EU and EEA countries if the current arrangement changes.
 IDPs are issued by the Government.
 Find out more about IDPs and how to get one.

-If you decide to switch to a new insurer, you'll need to request a new Green Card from that insurer as well.
+If you decide to switch to a new insurer, you'll need to ask them for a new Green Card.

-You'll need to tell us when you request your Green Card as you may need a second Green Card for your caravan or trailer.
+You'll need to tell us when you ask for your Green Card as you need a second Green Card for your caravan or trailer.

-If you plan to take a commercial trailer weighing over 750kg or a non-commercial trailer weighing over 3,500kg, after the UK leaves the EU, you must also register it with the Government before they can travel to, or through, most EU and EEA countries.
+If you plan to take a commercial trailer weighing over 750kg or a non-commercial trailer weighing over 3,500kg, you must also register it with the Government before you can travel to, or through, most EU and EEA countries.
 Find out more.

-Green Cards are normally valid for 15 days, but if you travel frequently, let us know when you request your Green Card as we may be able to extend this.
+Green Cards are normally valid between 15 and 90 days (see your policy booklet for details), but if you travel frequently, let us know when you request your Green Card as we may be able to extend this.

-If you plan to drive your vehicle in the EU (or between Northern Ireland and the Republic of Ireland), request your Green Card here.
-Please allow up to 5 days for it to arrive at your home address.
+If you plan to drive your vehicle in the EU (or between Northern Ireland and the Republic of Ireland) request your Green Card here.
+Please allow up to five days for it to arrive at your home address.

-If you're due to travel within 5 days, please chat to our customer services team who will try to get one to you more quickly.
+If you're due to travel within five days, please chat to our customer services team who will try to get one to you more quickly.

-We'll be updating this FAQ page with new information as the situation becomes clearer, so please visit us again if you're planning on travelling abroad.
+We'll be updating this FAQ page as the situation changes, so make sure to check back here if you're planning on traveling abroad.

 For more information on Green Cards and the latest on driving abroad you can visit: